drshahizan/software-engineering/proposal/submission/sec01/Systema/readme.md

 ### 1. Executive Summary
-This proposal recommends the development of a student engagement website that includes a suite of features designed to facilitate student engagement and enhance the student experience.
+This proposal recommends the development of a student engagement website for students in Faculty Computing of University Teknologi Malaysia that includes a suite of features designed to facilitate student engagement and enhance the student experience.
 The website will serve as a hub for students to access course-specific information, connect with their peers, and stay up-to-date with important academic events and deadlines.
 <br></br>
 The key features of the student engagement website include:
 <ul>